edazpotato/Hannah-Codes-Website-beta/README.md

-this is the place for code for my brand new features/bug fixes that are currently in beta on my website which i plan to update daily.
+this is the code for my brand new personal website which i plan to update daily.